-- a) Gallons or pounds of each HAP containing material used.
-(See Attachment A) - b) Gallons or pounds of each HAP containing material reclaimed.
-Facility does not reclaim any HAP containing material.
+a) Gallons or pounds of each HAP containing material used.
+The facility is keeping the required monthly records.

+b) Gallons or pounds of each HAP containing material reclaimed.
+N/A-Facility does not reclaim any HAP containing material.
 The facility does periodically send away their waste wax, which contains some TCE, for waste treatment.

-(See Attachment D) - c) HAP content, in pounds per gallon or pounds per pound, of each HAP containing material used.
-HAP content of the cleaning liquid is 100% TCE. - d) Individual and aggregate HAP emission calculations determining the monthly emission rate of each in tons per calendar month.
-(See Attachments A,B) - e) Individual and aggregate HAP emission calculations determining the annual emission rate of each in tons per 12-month rolling time period (See Attachments A,B)
+c) HAP content, in pounds per gallon or pounds per pound, of each HAP containing material used.
+HAP content of the cleaning liquid is 100% TCE.

+d) Individual and aggregate HAP emission calculations determining the monthly emission rate of each in tons per calendar month.
+The facility is keeping the required monthly records.

+e) Individual and aggregate HAP emission calculations determining the annual emission rate of each in tons per 12-month rolling time period.
+The facility is keeping the required monthly records.